lofar-astron/factor/docs/source/parset.rst

         but will make symbolic links to them instead, so please make backup copies yourself)

+    use_compression
+        Use Dysco compression for chunked files (default = False).
+Enabling this option will result in less storage usage and signifcanctly faster processing.
+To use this option, you must have the Dysco library in your LD_LIBRARY_PATH.
+Note: if enabled, Factor will not make symbolic links to the input data, even if they are shorter than chunk_size_sec, but will copy them instead.

     interactive
         Use interactive mode (default = ``False``).
 Factor will ask for confirmation of internally derived DDE calibrators and facets.